wjakob/nanobind/README.md

 documentation for this project.
 A number of API simplifications are detailed below.

-To quickly port exsting code without adaptation, you can include
+To port existing code with minimal adaptation, you can include
 ```cpp
 #include <nanobind/pybind11.h>
 ```
-which exposes a _pybind11_ namespace.
+which exposes a `pybind11` namespace with the previous naming scheme.
+(However, do note the `NB_TRAMPOLINE` discussion below which will require a few changes if you use the `PYBIND11_OVERRIDE_*()` macros in your code.)

+For new projects, note the following differences:

-- _nanobind_ uses a different namespace.
+- _nanobind_ types and functions are located in the `nanobind` namespace.
 The `namespace nb = nanobind;` shorthand alias is recommended.

 - Macros of the form `PYBIND11_*` (e.g., `PYBIND11_OVERRIDE(..)`) were
   renamed to `NB_*` (e.g., `NB_OVERRIDE(..)`).